wireservice/csvkit/docs/tricks.rst

 Slow performance
 ----------------

 csvkit's tools fall into two categories: Those that load an entire CSV into memory (e.g. :doc:`/scripts/csvstat`) and those that only read data one row at a time (e.g. :doc:`/scripts/csvcut`).
 Those that stream results will generally be very fast.
+See :doc:`contributing` for a full list.
 For those that buffer the entire file, the slowest part of that process is typically the "type inference" described in the previous section.

 If a tool is too slow to be practical for your data try setting the :code:`--snifflimit` option or using the :code:`--no-inference`.